crums-io/crums-pub/docs/ergd_guide.md

 ## Stopping

 There is no stop command.
-The server is stopped via the kill signal (Ctrl-C in most terminals), or by any other means that kills the process but not the file system.
+The server is stopped via the kill signal (Ctrl-C in most terminals), or by any other means that kills the process (but not the file system the timechain is mounted on).

 ## About Zeroes